How can Minerva offer admission to all students who qualify?

 Are technology costs, including a computer, included in the fees?

-Technology support costs are included in the additional fees.
+Technology support costs are included in the Residential Services fees.
 However, you are required to supply a laptop and headset that meet the requirements for use of the Forum.
 Though not mandatory, we also recommend purchasing a graphic drawing tablet.
-Minerva offers student discounts on laptops, as well as most books and supplies, through the Claremont Consortium bookstore.

 Does Minerva cover the cost of flights to and from different residence hall locations or to and from a student's home country?